tuto portefeuille en cuir

 • 1 pot of neoprene glue

-• 1 steel roller - Smooth wheel for pressing leather - Ivan
+• 1 steel roller - Smooth roller for pressing leather - Ivan

-• Edge finishing: a pot of edge dye (if mineral tanning) or tokonole (if vegetable tanning).
+• Edge finishing: a pot of edge paint (if mineral-tanned) or tokonole (if vegetable-tanned).

 • WIDTH: 3mm 4mm 5mm 10mm